A shared vision for a future state where humans live artfully, with camaraderie, connected with ourselves, each other and the earth, in harmony.

 We believe this is humanity’s destiny.
 We believe humanity needs a new story to live within.
 A positive story of collaboration, of the world coming together.
 A big celebration can help create a culture of inspired coordination to help humanity create solutions for ourselves and the planet.

-My name is Daniel Roth.
-You can call me Dani.
+My given name is Daniel Roth.
 I was born in Jerusalem on October 14th, 1979.
 A few hours after the celebrations of the Jewish holiday Simchat Torah.
 Simchat Torah means… (continue reading)